arnoldaguila/Console_Hangman_Python/README.md

 - Check to see if the user is inputting an int or a float.
 - Trying to figure out how to use tkinter.
+- Found that inputting a decimal gives out the same message as inputting multiple letters.